 # Hello Alexander Bell: Mr. Watson, come here; I want you

-“Only the US, USSR (Russia), Europe, Japan, China, India and SpaceIL (private) have carried out successful lunar missions.”
+“Only the US, USSR (Russia), Europe, Japan, China, India, and SpaceIL (private) have carried out successful lunar missions.”
 US, Russia, and China have successfully soft-landed on the moon.

 # Iconic Nikola Tesla: Father of inventors, Electric King and humanitarian par excellence